 The method that's helped thousands in the U.S. and Japan learn Japanese successfully.

 Japanese Kanji for Beginners contains everything you need to learn the kanji characters required for the Advanced Placement Japanese Language and Culture Exam.
-It is designed for use by high school or college students as well as independent learners.
-The kanji learned in this book closely adhere to those introduced in every major Japanese language textbook.
+It is designed for high school or college students as well as independent learners.
+The kanji learned in this book carefully adhere to those introduced in every significant Japanese language textbook.

 Key features of Japanese Kanji for Beginners include:

 Concise information on kanji elements, readings and pronunciations

 Extensive exercises, drills, and writing practice

 Free CD-ROM with printable flash cards, practice quizzes and extra exercises

 As a bonus—the free CD-ROM inside the kanji book contains a set of printable kanji flashcards to assist learners in reviewing and memorizing the kanji in the book.
 It also provides sample vocabulary quizzes in a multiple-choice format similar to those on the AP exam, as well as additional exercises that further reinforce the newly learned kanji.